top of page

 I have a feeling that the signed path circumnavigates the hill on the inland side.
 You could do this by following the track that veers off this way, over the bank of shingle, before you reach the end of the beach.
 Every time I have done this walk, however, I have chosen to go over Craig Ddu, for the views if nothing else, and I saw no reason to do differently this time.

-At the top of the promontory, the path, still indistinct, heads inland heading toward the recognisable shape of the distant hill (Moel-y-Gest) until it meets a wall and, eventually, a relatively new collection of luxury cabins that overlook Black Rock Sands up to the estuary and, further down the coast, Harlech and Shell Island (Mochras).
-Lodges I expect they are called rather than luxury cabins.
 It's a bit annoying now (but a whole lot safer than 40 years ago) as you can no longer get down the steep hillside (with cliffs at the bottom) directly onto Black Rock Sands beach.
-Rather, having gone through a gate by a cattle grid toward the entrance of the holiday park (Parc Taliesin), you are diverted inland (once again heading toward Moel-y-Gest, downhill on a track.
+Rather, having gone through a gate by a cattle grid toward the entrance of the holiday park (Parc Taliesin), you are diverted inland (left in this photograph), once again heading toward Moel-y-Gest, downhill on the track used to access the lodges.
 Eventually this track reaches a tarmac lane.
-At this point Wales Coast Path signs direct you back along the lane along the camping site on the right hand side.
+At this point Wales Coast Path signs direct you right, heading back toward the sea along the lane and alongside the camping site that you will have seen below you as you descended the track earlier.

 This photo shows a view back along the beach after we turned into the estuary.
 It's a lovely spot of sand on which to enjoy your cheese, lettuce, cucumber, and blown-sand sandwich.

 As you are walking along this section, now heading more inland, you will see the first Wales Coast Path sign in a while directing you up a corner in a small rocky outcrop ahead.
-There must be an inland route too as the bottom of the path shows signs of having had what was probably an unusually high tide lapping at this very corner.
+There must be an inland route too, as the bottom of the path shows signs of having had what was probably an unusually high tide lapping at this very corner.

 Once up the rock, the landscape changes to a more typical coast path format with a bit of greenery each side and a clearly defined sandy path with steps and stuff to help you navigate the ups and downs.
 The path passes some beaches (which were very pretty but a bit smelly to be honest).
-The path continues heading up the estuary, alongside the golf course on the left, before entering the next set of trees.
+The path continues heading up the estuary, alongside a golf course on the left, before entering the next set of trees.

 Some signs seem to be missing but where there is a choice, taking the path that keeps you moving up the estuary works.
-Eventually the path through the trees looks like it is going to lead you uphill to some houses and presumably a track or road.
+Eventually the path through the trees looks like it is going to lead you uphill to some houses, and presumably to a track or road.
 Just about here though, there is an obvious, yet unsigned, right turn.
 This takes you off the main coast path on a route that navigates up and down and in and out of several little sandy inlets.

 The last inlet has a helpful wooden bridge across it, which leads you onto the final leg of the walk.
-The path through the trees gradually out into a track with views of the upper estuary and, in the background, the mountains above Ffestiniog toward which the little steam train shuttles paying guests to and back several times a day.
+The path through the trees gradually leads out into a track with views of the upper estuary and, in the background, the mountains above Ffestiniog toward which the little steam train shuttles paying guests to and back several times a day.

 At the end of the track, just around the corner on this photo, is the bay of Borth-y-Gest where the car is parked.